Spanish ironclad Numancia: 1867–1872

-LEFT: Embarkation of Amadeo I of Savoy in the port of La Spezia to travel to Spain to take possession of the throne.
+LEFT: Numancia on the Cartagena Iron Drydock in 1868.
+MIDDLE: Embarkation of Amadeo I of Savoy in the port of La Spezia to travel to Spain to take possession of the throne.
 1872 painting by Luis Álvarez Catalá (1836–1901).
 RIGHT: "Spain — Landing of His Majesty the King in the port of Cartagena (30 December 1870)."
 Engaving by José Severini (1838–1882) from a drawing by Tomás Padró Pedret (1840–1877) published in La Ilustración Española y Americana on 15 January 1871.
 Numancia′s crew is depicted manning the yards.

 Numancia was anchored at Cartagena on 24 November 1870 when Minister of the Navy José María Beránger Ruiz de Apodaca and President of the Congress of Deputies Manuel Ruiz Zorrilla came aboard.
 Numancia, Villa de Madrid, and Vitoria then departed Cartagena on 26 November 1870 under the overall command of squadron commander Contralmirante (Counter Admiral) Don José Ignacio Rodríguez de Arias and steamed in company to La Spezia, Italy, where the Spanish dignitaries offered the Spanish crown to Prince Amadeo of Savoy.
 Amadeo boarded Numancia and the Spanish ships returned to Spain, arriving at Cartagena on 30 December 1870.
 Amadeo subsequently ruled as Amadeo I of Spain.

 Numancia and Villa de Madrid visited Tangier in Morocco in August 1871.
 Numancia also made a voyage to New York City in 1871, entering dry dock there.
 In 1872 she served in the Training Squadron.